-Organized in 1914, USPS is a non profit, educational organization dedicated to improving boating skills and making boating more enjoyable by teaching classes in seamanship, navigation and related subjects.
+Organized in 1914, USPS, now referred to as America’s Boating Club is a nonprofit, educational organization dedicated to improving boating skills and making boating more enjoyable by teaching classes in seamanship, navigation, and related subjects.
 Our members are boating families who contribute to their communities by promoting safe boating through education.
 We enjoy participating with our fellow members on the water and in the classroom.
-USPS has some 55,000 members organized into 450 squadrons across the country and in some US territories.
-USPS is America’s largest non-profit boating organization and has been honored by three US presidents for its civic contributions.
+America’s Boating Club has some 55,000 members organized into 450 squadrons across the country and in some US territories.
+America’s Boating Club is America’s largest non-profit boating organization and has been honored by three US presidents for its civic contributions.

 Each squadron’s activities involve the three primary objectives of USPS: community service, continuing education, and enjoying the friendship and camaraderie of our fellow members.